8 Ways To Discipline Your Child Without Hurting Them?

 Avoid Hitting While Trying To Discipline Your Child.

 You may have heard that hitting your child is the best way to discipline them.
-But trust me, one of the most effective ways to discipline a child without hurting them or making them feel rejected and unloved.
+But trust me, one of the most effective ways to discipline your child without hurting them or making them feel rejected and unloved.
 Children are no less than wax and wane of their parent’s mood.
 So try not to thrash them.

 Limit Your Time Outs.